raadupop/IGS.Web.Api/README.md

 The authorization process will be performed by the authorization providers in a custom ways.
 Those types of providers will be abstracted by two types of generics providers:

-WildCardAuthorizationProvider
-Authorize all of the request for all of the route
+WildCardAuthorizationProvider: Authorize all of the request for all of the route

-RouteAuthorizationProvider
-Authorize the request for a custom route
+RouteAuthorizationProvider: Authorize the request for a custom route

 Using the Builder pattern for creating those generics providers IGS.Web.Api expose an interface IAuthorizationBuilder that is injected into the SetupRouteAuthorization method where will be registered the authorization providers:

 E.g:
-TokenAuthorizationProvider
-LocalIpAuthorizationProvider
+TokenAuthorizationProvider,
+LocalIpAuthorizationProvider,
 DataAccessAutorizationProvider, etc